Poha, no onion no garlic

 Poha is one of the famous Indian breakfast recipes.
 This poha recipe is a very easy, quick and satisfying recipe which you can make for your breakfast.
 The version I am sharing today has No-onion and No-Garlic.
-This no-onion garlic poha version is our family favourite recipe.
+This no-onion garlic poha version is our family favorite recipe.

 How to make poha at home? easiest poha recipe- priyascurrynation.com #recipes #priyascurrynation #easyrecipe #breakfast